SModelS/smodels/docs/manual/source/Decomposition.rst

    Schematic representation of the subsequent decomposition steps used to build the final |SMS topologies|.

-This procedure is repeated until all unstable/meta-stable BSM particles appearing in the |SMS| have decayed.
+This procedure is repeated until all unstable (promptly decaying and meta-stable) BSM particles appearing in the |SMS| have decayed.

-The definition of unstable particles (decays promptly), meta-stable particles (displaced decays) and stable particles (do not decay) is relevant for the decomposition procedure.
-In particular, |SMS topologies| describing long-lived final states (such as in searches for heavy stable charged particles) must also include meta-stable BSM particles as final states.
+The definition of promptly decaying, meta-stable (displaced decays) and stable particles is relevant in particular for |SMS topologies| describing long-lived final states (such as in searches for heavy stable charged particles), since they must include meta-stable BSM particles as final states.
 The distinct decay regimes are controlled by the user and defined by the stableWidth (:math:`\Gamma_{\mbox{stable}}`) and promptWidth (:math:`\Gamma_{\mbox{prompt}}`) parameters in the :ref:`parameters file <parameterFileModel>`.
 According to the values for these parameters we have:

  * prompt decays: :math:`\Gamma_{\mbox{prompt}} < \Gamma_{\mbox{BSM}}`.
 In this case the BSM particle width is set to infinity and we assume its decays can always be considered as prompt for all experimental purposes.
 These particles will *never* appear as final states.